 Camera Equipment Reviews

 Below is a list of cameras I recommend that should work for any skill level or budget.
-In addition, I have a more complete list of Camera Lens Reviews that covers all the lens I use for my photography.
-Plus here’s Photo Bag – a look at I’ve got in my photo bag.
+In addition, I have a more complete list of Camera Lens Reviews that covers all the lenses I use for my photography.

 See my full Sony NEX-7 Review.
-In short, this is really a great camera.
-I carry it!
-It is compact and powerful.
-It can be used it almost any photographic situation and is one of the best models available in this class.
+I use this camera.
+It can be used in almost any photographic situation and is one of the best models available in this class.
 I use it to take photos of everything, from kids to landscapes to architecture to objects.
 This tiny 24 megapixel beast has a thousand other features that those clever Japanese crammed inside… see the full Sony NEX-7 Review for more information and sample photos.

 Sony NEX – First Three Lenses